Diullei/BlogHub/README.md

 to create a new site use `bloghub --new blog`

-to build the site use `bloghub -build`
+to build the site use `bloghub --build`

-to run local server `bloghub -server`
+to run local server `bloghub --server`